 - Lay washcloth over face and allow to cool.

-- Using damp washcloth, wipe off any excess jojoba.
+- Using a damp washcloth, wipe off any excess jojoba.

-- If skin feels dry, rub a drop of two of jojoba onto skin.
+- If skin feels dry, rub a drop of two of jojoba onto the skin.

 - Enjoy beautifully clean, soft skin!

-We love when we can use jojoba to replace one or more items in our medicine cabinet.
-Mostly likely you will be able to replace: cleanser, toner, and moisturizer if you start using jojoba with the oil cleansing method.
+We love it when we can use jojoba to replace one or more items in our medicine cabinet.
+Most likely you will be able to replace: cleanser, toner, and moisturizer if you start using jojoba with the oil cleansing method.
 When using jojoba for oil cleansing, you don't have to worry about stripping your skin of its natural healing sebum.
-Jojoba is very close in make-up to the sebum your skin produces.
-So give oil cleansing with jojoba a try and let us know how it goes.
+So give oil cleansing with jojoba a try.
 Make sure you give it time to work and time for your skin to adjust to your new routine (product).
 We'd love to hear how it works for you.

 We’ve all heard that we should never stick anything smaller than our fingers in our ears, and yet many of us persist in using cotton swabs to clean our ears.
 For many of us this doesn’t cause any issues, but for some it does.
 There are a wide variety of ways to clear the wax and buildup out of our ears: peroxide, warm oil, etc. It’s probably not a big surprise that jojoba works very well for this as well.
 If you want to add herbal benefits you can infuse the jojoba with garlic and mullein, two classic herbal treatments for ear issues.